-- You have to pay for 1 year upfront when joining
+- You have to pay for one year upfront when joining

-How to find a reliable and affordable hosting provider?
+How to find a reliable and affordable web hosting provider

-It’s quite easy to find a cheap hosting company and that’s mainly because of the only costs you have for this kind of business are the servers, the domain name, and one system admin to run the whole thing which most of the times it’s the owner itself.
+It's quite easy to find a cheap web hosting company, and that's mainly because of the only costs you have for this kind of business are the servers, the domain name, and one system admin to run the whole thing which most of the times it's the owner itself.

-That’s why you can find lots of $1 hosts all over the internet but most of them will be closed in 3-6 months time and your website and the data will be gone along with them.
+That's why you can find lots of $1 hosts all over the internet, but most of them will be closed in 3-6 months, and your website and the data will be gone along with them.

-Others have really low fees for joining but then they overcharge on the next billing e.g. I did find a host that was constantly running a $3/year but then the next billing was around $350 so they make a loss the first year but recoup it in the years to come.
+Others have low charges for joining, but then they overcharge on the next billing, e.g. I did find a web hosting package that was continually running a $3/year but then the next invoice was around $350, so they make a loss the first year but recoup it in the years to come.

-To find a reliable hosting you’ll need to look at several features to get the best fit for you:
+To find a reliable web hosting, you'll need to look at several features to get the best fit for you:

-#1 – UpTime Uptime is the time your website is online.
-This is why you get a hosting provider to do this for you.
-You could host a website on your own laptop but then you would need to keep on all the time so instead, we find someone else that does this for us(hosting company).
-The issue is that because of the complexity and resources needed to have good servers and qualified people to maintain then some hosts take the cheap route on this and it will affect your website uptime.
+#1 – Uptime: Uptime is the time your website is online.
+This is why you get a web hosting provider to do this for you.
+Hosting your website on your laptop can work.
+However, you would need to keep on all the time, so instead, we find someone else that does this for us(hosting company).
+The issue is that because of the complexity and resources needed to have good servers and qualified people to maintain.
+Some hosting companies take the cheap route on this, and it will affect your website uptime.

-#2 – Site Speed Page loading time is a critical thing to consider when looking for a new host.
-Having a slow website may also be the cause of your own website and a better host might not fix your issues if you don’t have an optimized website.
-As basics things, you should look for unoptimized images, cache and only then at the server loading time(which is caused by the host).
-A slow website will affect your search engine rankings score, your visitors experience on your website and your conversion score.
+#2 – Site Speed: Page loading time is a critical thing to consider when looking for a new hosting provider.
+Having a slow website may also be the cause of your website, and a better host might not fix your issues if you don't have an optimized site.
+As basics things, you should look for unoptimized images, cache, and only then at the server loading time(which is caused by the hosting provider).
+A slow website will affect your search engine rankings score, and your visitor's experience on your website and your conversion score.

-#3 – Customer Support Besides the first two things, customer support is another crucial factor when you’re looking for a new host.
-You should always find if they offer 24/7 support and what channels(live-chat, phone support or email/ticket).
+#3 – Customer Support: Besides the first two things, customer support is another crucial factor when you're looking for a new hosting company.
+You should always find if they offer 24/7 support and what channels(live chat, phone support, or email/ticket).
 In my opinion, live-chat would be the best one as it should be easy to get an instant response.

-#4 – Existing/previous customers reviews: Online reviews can make a business successful or it can severly damage it.
-You should always check what other people say about the host you want to get.
-See how many have had a good experience and how many have had a bad one and then try to see what are the common issues they’re having and how would that affect you.
-If you can’t find anything about them online then this might be a new company and well, I wouldn’t recommend getting a host that is less than 3-5 years old in the business.
+#4 – Existing/previous customer reviews: Online reviews can make a business successful, or it can severely damage it.
+You should always check what other people say about the hosting service you want to get.
+See how many have had a good experience and how many have had a bad one and then try to see what are the common issues they're having and how would that affect you.
+If you can't find anything about them online, then this might be a new hosting company, and well, I wouldn't recommend getting a hosting service that is less than 3-5 years old in the business.

-#5 – Extra Services: it became a common practice for hosts to charge you a low entry fee when joining but making all the profits by upselling extra or even not needed services.
-They might be very aggressive when doing so and you might get in trouble with some by not buying their ‘spam guard’, ‘malicious activity scanner’ services.
-Some will even try to sell you web design and SEO services so be careful when signing up with such hosts.
+#5 – Extra Services: It became standard practice for hosting providers to charge you a low entry fee when joining but making all the profits by upselling extra or even not needed services.
+They might be very aggressive when doing so and you might get in trouble with some by not buying their 'spam guard', 'malicious activity scanner' services.
+Some will even try to sell you web design and SEO services, so be careful when signing up with such hosting companies.

-Although you may think you’ll never have any of these problems you should know that they’re more common than you think and in order for them to keep the costs low and be competitive they will do lots of things to save cost.
+Although you may think you'll never have any of these problems, you should know that they're more common than you think and for them to keep the costs low and be competitive, they will do lots of things to save costs.

-Most of these hosting packages will come on a shared server because of the low price point.
+Most of these web hosting packages will come on a shared server because of the low price point.
 That means you will share the same resources with hundreds of other websites.
-Now, it starts to be a problem when there’s way too many sites using the same resources and the CPU gets overloaded.
-Some will limit the number of sites on a server but most of the times they will add as many as possible to keep the costs low and sometimes if your site is consuming too many resources you will be asked to either upgrade to a more expensive package or they will shut down your service.
+Now, it starts to be a problem when there are way too many sites using the same hosting resources, and the CPU gets overloaded.
+Some will limit the number of sites on a server.
+However, most of the time they will add as many as possible to keep the costs low, and sometimes if your website is consuming too many resources you will be asked to either upgrade to a more expensive package or they will shut down your service.

-So, even if the server specs look good you will still have very high loading times and will also cause downtimes.
-This in the end will lead to a bad user experience on your site and that will also affect your search engine rankings.
+So, even if the server specs look good, you will still have very high loading times and will also cause downtimes.
+In the end, it will lead to bad user experience on your site, and that will also affect your search engine rankings.

 Another common issue is to have your site hosted in a bad neighborhood.
-What is a bad neighborhood you might ask?
+What is that you might ask?

-Because of the multitude of sites hosted on the same server(same IP) some of them will get hacked and used for other malicious activities like mail spamming, phishing and so on.
-This will most likely cause your IP to be blacklisted and then mark your site as ‘bad’ in the eyes of the search engines.
-To avoid that you should always go with a host that has a strict policy regarding this, keeps a running firewall all the time and is always scanning for malicious code.
+Because of the multitude of sites hosted on the same server(same IP), some of them will get hacked and used for other malicious activities like mail spamming, phishing, and so on.
+It will most likely cause your IP to be blacklisted and then mark your site as 'bad' in the eyes of the search engines.
+To avoid that, you should always go with a hosting provider that has a strict policy regarding this issue.
+The provider should keep a running firewall all the time and continually scan for malicious code.

 Black Listed IP

-Did it ever happen that your site just won’t index in Google or other search engines?
+Did it ever happen that your site just won't index in Google or other search engines?
 It may very well be because of your site IP.
-In order for these engines and Internet Providers to block scammers and hackers they will often blacklist whole IP resulting in blocking all the websites on that IP.
-In this case the only thing that you’re left to do is to request your host for a new IP or even move to a new host.
+For these engines and Internet Providers to block scammers and hackers, they will often blacklist whole IP resulting in blocking all the websites on that IP.
+In this case, the only thing that you're left to do is to request your hosting provider for a new IP or even move to a new host.

 To check and see if your site IP is blocked you can use SpamHaus.